JSU Marching Southerners

 — Saber auditions will take place later in the summer

 The audition day starts out with a brief stretch and then quickly moves to our body/movement program.
 The next part of the audition process involves flag fundamentals, where you are taught flag releases, exercises, and then flag passages.
 The day concludes with those who are interested in auditioning for the Southerners Weapon Line receiving instruction.
 After each section, auditionees are divided into groups of 5 or 6 and are evaluated on their level of retention, performance, and attitude.
-You can find complete information on the JSU Color Guard website, or by clicking HERE.
+You can find complete information on the JSU Color Guard website HERE.

 If you have any questions, feel free to contact Mr. Rodney Bailey at colorguardjsu@gmail.com or our head captain, Hunter Bishop, at hbishop4@stu.jsu.edu